peelframework/peel/_manual/environment-configurations.md

 1. **Variable Interdependence.** The sets of configuration variables associated with each system are not mutually exclusive, and care has to be taken that the corresponding values are consistent for the overlapping fragment (e.g., the *slaves* list in all systems should be the same).
 1. **Value Tuning.** For a series of related experiments, all but a very few set of values remain fixed.
 These values are suitably chosen based on the underlying host environment characteristics in order to maximise the performance of the corresponding systems (e.g., memory allocation, degree of parallelism, temp paths for spilling).

+The naïve approach therefore puts a substantial burden on the person conducting the experiments.

 ## Approach

-The naïve approach therefore puts a substantial burden on the person conducting the experiments.
 Peel’s approach towards the difficulties outlined above is to associate *one global environment configuration* to each experiment.
 In doing this, Peel promotes

 1. configuration *reuse* through *layering*, as well as
 1. configuration *uniformity* through a *hierarchical syntax ([HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md))*.

+At runtime, experiments are represented by [experiment beans]({{ site.baseurl }}/manual/experiments-definitions.html#experiment).
-At runtime, the *experiment config* is first lazily constructed and evaluated based on the layering scheme and conventions discussed below, and then (partially) mapped to the various concrete *config* and *parameter* files and formats of the systems and applications in the experiment environment.
+Each experiment bean holds a *HOCON config* that is first constructed and evaluated based on the layering scheme and conventions discussed below, and then mapped to the various concrete *config* and *parameter* files and formats of the systems and applications in the experiment environment.

+In our running example, this means that each of the six experiments (3x `SparkWC` + 3x `FlinkWC`) will have an associated `config` property -- a hierarchical map of key-value pairs which constitute the configuration of all systems and jobs required for that particular experiment.

 <div class="row">
     <figure class="large-10 large-centered medium-11 medium-centered small-12 small-centered columns">
         <img src="{{ site.baseurl }}/img/env_wc_mapping.svg" title="Mapping the environment configuration for the WC-Spark experiment" alt="Mapping the environment configuration for the WC-Spark experiment" /><br />
-        <figcaption>Mapping the environment configuration for the WC-Spark experiment</figcaption>
+        <figcaption>Mapping the environment configurations for the six Wordcount experiments</figcaption>
     </figure>
 </div>